Hedgerows - Urban and Rural

-The council has 6 weeks in which to let you know whether the hedgerow is to be retained.
+The council has six weeks in which to let you know whether the hedgerow is to be retained.

-First of all a decision must be made upon whether the hedgerow is important, then, the reasons for removal are considered.
+Firstly a decision must be made upon whether the hedgerow is important.
+Following this, the reasons for removal are considered.

 There is however a strong presumption that important hedgerows will be protected.

-If you do not hear within 6 weeks of the council receiving your Hedgerow Removal Notice you can remove the hedgerow, unless you have agreed a longer timescale.
+If you do not hear within six weeks of the council receiving your Hedgerow Removal Notice you can remove the hedgerow, unless you have agreed a longer timescale.